+Press DELAY START.
-- Press DELAY START.Enter the time you want the oven to start.
-(Be sure the microwave clock - shows the correct time of day.)

-Select AM or PM.

-- Select any combination of Auto Defrost, Time Defrost and Time Cook.

-- 6 Press START.
+- Enter the time you want the oven to start.
+(Be sure the microwave clock shows the correct time of day.)
+Select AM or PM. - 3 Select AM of - Select any combination of Defrost Auto/Time and Time Cook. - 5 Press START.

 The Delay Start time will be displayed plus DS.
 The oven will automatically start at the delayed time.
-To cancel the Delay Start time, press CLEAR/OFF.